All Episodes

 Oh, it's much stronger than that.

-It means that it had been taken within, let's say, 15 minutes, half an hour from the
+It means that it has been taken within, let's say, 15 minutes, half an hour from the picture taken by Dave Tollen.

 All right.